A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Domain Transfer Learning

-Several studies on domain-generalizable point cloud segmentation have been reported recently.
+Several studies on domain-generalizable point cloud semantic segmentation have been reported recently.
 Xiao et al.\cite{xiao20233d} study outdoor point cloud segmentation under adverse weather, where a domain randomization and aggregation learning pipeline was designed to enhance the model generalization performance. \cite{Kim_2023_CVPR} augments the source domain and introduces constraints in sparsity invariance consistency and semantic correlation consistency for learning more generalized 3D LiDAR representations.
-Zhao et al.\cite{zhao2022synthetic} instead focus on indoor point clouds and proposed clustering augmentation to improve model generalization.